 As you approach the house and enter the front door, you are drawn towards the living area, where a fascinating view towards a play of trunks is revealed.
 From the living room and the kitchen, you have a poetic view through the big windows into the forest.

 The play of vertical gestures is the basis for this design.
 The viewer's perspective is steered towards a group of long vertical trunks of Larches.
 A composition of horizontal lines and floating boardwalks create a frame which steers the view.

 The whole perspective is framed by the garden design, which is like a living composition, with nature changing through the year while the frame stays the same.
 Imagine the group of Larches having fresh green leaves in spring, maturing towards a darker, more blue colour in summer and colouring yellow in the fall.

 Pic A, B + D by Emiel van den Berg

 Pic C + E by Matthijs van Roon

 De Tuin in vier seizoenen

 In this garden the forest is the garden!
-We did not go for the conventual approach.
-As in conventual gardens the lawn is mostly situated directly edged the house.
-In this situation de concept is having the forest floor situated directly to the edge of the house.
-Therefor you experience being in the forest while being in the house and sitting on the terras.
-The lawn is a bit further and is like a blanc canvas creating space for the composition of straight vertical trunks of the Larches.
+We did not go for a conventional approach.
+In conventional gardens the lawn is mostly situated directly against the house.
+In this situation, the concept is to have the forest floor situated directly to the edge of the house.
+This way you experience being in the forest while being in the house and sitting on the terrace.
+The lawn is a bit further away and is like a blank canvas creating space for the composition of straight vertical trunks of Larches.

 The terraces and paths are incorporated in a modest way.
 You’re a guest in this forest.
 Floating runners strengthen this experience.
-The long diagonal lines are not connected to the composition of the building but life there own lives.
+The long diagonal lines are not connected to the composition of the building but have their own lives.
 They strengthen the visual depth of the property.
-While walking the floating paths the experience of walking above the natural suface provides a subtle stillness.
-A feeling of being a guest in the landscape and beding part of this landscape.
+The floating paths create an experience of walking above the natural surface and provide a subtle stillness.
+There is a feeling of being a guest in the landscape as well as being part of this landscape.